 We expect you to be proficient in the postures shown in the Yoga East Syllabus (this is a list of the postures taught at Yoga East with their level of difficulty) at Beginning level or above.
 Fill out the application and Laura Spaulding will contact you about your readiness to enroll.
 If you are not a Yoga East Member, we may need to see your practice level before we accept you into the Course.
 You can phone (don't email) Laura at 502-585-9642 (weekdays 9-5) if you have questions.

 The January-July, 2015 course is underway and is not accepting new students.
-The next course is July-December, 2015.
+The next course is scheduled to begin September, 2016.
+We will not be offering a second session for 2015 because Laura Spaulding is planning to travel in India from October-December.

 |Application - Click to Download